HDialani/Boost-converter/Current_Sensor/Readme.md

 ## Options

 ### Resistive shunt used OAR3 - R020FI
-Pretty straighforward the resistance the voltage being applied is also know, so the current can be calculated.
+Pretty straighforward the voltage being applied is know, so the current can be calculated.
 The typical value for a shunt is in the mOhm's, this way the voltage drop over the shunt is insignificant.

 Pro's
 * Measure AC and DC